jkohlin/wordpress-basics/personal-portfolio-0-intro.md

 https://classroom.github.com/assignment-invitations/ba4e0df3e4a0ef72dbd393bc72ef3b36
 2. Clone the Github repository into your local themes folder (make sure you pick the SSH clone URL).

+### Slack channel
+You can connect to our Slack channel if using your @ju.se email address. https://frkst.slack.com/messages/G6U1QN5GT

 > Tip: If you need help, use Google or Wordpress Offical Codex: https://codex.wordpress.org/.
 If stuck please visit the Slack channel and ask for help.